-Catholic University is comprised of 50 buildings totaling roughly 2 million square feet.
+Catholic University is comprised of 52 buildings totaling roughly 2 million square feet.
 Campus facilities feature many sustainable and environmental best practices.
 These sustainable amenities provide a vibrant, challenging, and uplifting collegiate experience for students and the greater Catholic University community.
-Learn about campus buildings and their sustainable amenities using the green campus map or request a Sustainability Tour of a LEED certified building.
+Learn about campus buildings and their sustainable amenities using the green campus map or request a Sustainability Tour of a LEED and WELL certified building.

 LEED

 Leadership in Energy and Environmental Design (LEED) is one of the most prominent green building certifications in the world.
-Catholic University is home to four LEED-certified buildings.
+In addition to the Conway School of Nursing (details above), Catholic University is home to five other LEED-certified buildings.

 Building Interiors